Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Scorpio Sun & Rising:

 Scorpio, ever since 2018 Uranus, the Planet of Surprise, has been hanging out in your opposite sign of Taurus, it’s caused much disruption in your love and partnership sector (and that’s an understatement).
 You may have even become jaded or cynical about love.
-The fact that your planetary ruler Pluto is entering the emotionally detached sign of Aquarius this year (for the next twenty years) doesn’t do much to help the situation, but fear not my friend — the Universe still has love for you.
-You just have to be willing to see, receive, and accept it.
+The fact that your planetary ruler Pluto is entering the emotionally detached sign of Aquarius this year (for the next 20 years) doesn’t do much to help the situation, but fear not my friend — the universe still has love for you.
+You just have to be willing to see, receive and accept it.

 AdvertisementADVERTISEMENT

 Jupiter in Gemini, a transit that lasts 13 months, is your butterfly era.
 You’ll want to flutter around and connect with new beings, but you’ll also find yourself supremely selective about who gets access to your portal and who gets a taste of your honey.
-You may be known as the sex sign, but people don’t always realize that it means you want to merge fully with your lover(s), mind, body, and soul.
+You may be known as the sex sign, but people don’t always realise that it means you want to merge fully with your lover(s), mind, body, and soul.
 You want to feel consumed by love.
-The Libra eclipses of this year (April 8 and October 2) will allow you to achieve a balance between sexual and emotional pleasure, particularly if you’re making love with someone who intellectually stimulates you too.
+The Libra eclipses of this year (8th April and 2nd October) will allow you to achieve a balance between sexual and emotional pleasure, particularly if you’re making love with someone who intellectually stimulates you too.
 For you, that’s the ideal trifecta!

 Sagittarius Sun & Rising: